Nats GM Rizzo calls Phillies manager Girardi a 'con artist' - WTMJ

 “That’s not Joe Girardi,” he said.
 “It’s totally improper for (Rizzo) to say that. … Joe Girardi is the farthest from a con man of anybody that I know.
 He’s a very sincere individual.
 He was within his rights.”

-Dombrowski added that he called Commissioner Rob Manfred’s office and MLB had already consulted with the umpires and determined Girardi’s request was legitimate.
+Dombrowski added that he called Commissioner Rob Manfred’s office about the issue.
+MLB has consulted with the umpires and determined Girardi’s request was legitimate.

+Nearly 200 pitchers have been checked across the majors since the enforcement began.

+When he was examined for the third time, Scherzer unbuckled his belt.
+Umpire crew chief Alfonso Marquez said he told the three-time Cy Young Award winner not to unhitch his pants.

 “I love Joe Girardi,” Rizzo also said in his radio interview.
 “I’ve seen him play since he was in high school at Peoria, Illinois, scouted him at Northwestern.
 I know him well.
 But, I know him well.”